xwmx/nb/README.md

                [<pandoc options>...]

 Options:
-  -f --force  Skip the confirmation prompt when overwriting an existing file.
+  -f, --force   Skip the confirmation prompt when overwriting an existing file.

 Subcommands:
   (default)     Export a file to <path>.
 If <path> has a different extension
                 than the source note, convert the note using `pandoc`. pandoc        Export the file to standard output or a file using `pandoc`.
                 `export pandoc` prints to standard output by default.

 Description:
   Export a file from the notebook.